Bassim47/java-vision/README.md

 and [Step 2](https://github.com/IBM-Bluemix/local-liberty-tutorial/blob/master/docs/002-LIBERTY.md)
 from this [other tutorial](https://github.com/IBM-Bluemix/local-liberty-tutorial) to get the code into your Eclipse environment.

-1. Add an environment variable named **ALCHEMY_API_KEY** with your Alchemy API key in the server environment (server.env in Liberty).
+1. Add an environment variable named **VISION_API_KEY** with your Watson Visual Recognition API key in the server environment (server.env in Liberty).
-You can retrieve the Alchemy API key from the Bluemix console.
+You can retrieve the Watson Visual Recognition API key from the Bluemix console.

 1. Add the **java-vision** projet to Liberty profile.